AMWA-TV/wip2/README.md

 ## Acknowledgements

-The author would like to thank the board and members of the AMWA and members of the AMWA RFC Committee for their assistance during the experimental phase of development of this work.
+The author would like to thank the board and members of the AMWA and members of the AMWA RFC Committee for their assistance during the experimental phase of development of the new AMWA process.

 ## References